XCVG/XLauncher/README.md

 # XLauncher
 **A basic launcher for basic games**
+**Legacy (.NET Framework) version**

 ## Overview

 This is a game launcher supporting custom image and music, configurable with a JSON file.
+It is built with .NET and WPF.

 This is the "legacy" branch that uses .NET Framework instead of .NET (Core).
+It supports most of the same features, except for looping music.
+For more information on the differences, see the README on the main branch

 ## Usage